OTBProject/OTBDocs/docs/chat-documentation.md

 ## Special Terms

-There are some special terms which can be used when creating a command to create a response which varies depending on how the command is run.
+There are some special terms which can be used when creating a command to create a response which varies depending on how the command is run.
 Each special term is replaced by some value, as described in the following table.
 Some examples of special term usage are shown at the end of the section.

 ### Terms